nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces.md

 To display the published news, we will use a "content view" on a front tab at workspace level.
 It means that the list of "published news" will be the result of a query.
 This query looks like "_select all news which are inside this workspace and which are published, ordered by their publishing date_", which can be translated by:

 ```
-ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState = 'approved' AND ecm:primaryType ='News' AND ecm:path STARTSWITH ?
+ecm:isVersion = 0 AND ecm:currentLifeCycleState = 'approved' AND ecm:primaryType ='News' AND ecm:path STARTSWITH ?
 ```

 where `?` will be replaced by the dynamical expression `#{currentDocument.path}`.